Root Canals in Beaverton, OR

 Why Choose Us for Your Root Canal?

-Our Beaverton dentist takes great pride in being able to treat a majority of your family’s dental needs under one roof.
+Dr. da Costa takes great pride in being able to treat a majority of your family’s dental needs under one roof.
 That way, you can receive treatment from our caring dental team in a familiar office with comfort amenities like warm blankets and aromatherapy.

 To expand his services and offer root canals in Beaverton, OR, Dr. da Costa takes continuing education courses in root canal therapy.
 This ensures you are always receiving the best dental care possible.

-Questions About Root Canals
+Questions About Root Canals in Beaverton, OR

 - Is getting a root canal painful?